SAP-archive/teched2021-DAT262/exercises/ex6/README.md

 ## Summary

 We have explained two SQLScript functions that allow us to run spatio-temporal clustering.
-We used an orchestration process to merge the results from spatial clustering for multiple timesplices.
+We used an orchestration process to merge the results from spatial clustering for multiple timeslices.

 Continue to - [Exercise 7 - Predict Traffic ](../ex7/README.md)